Occitania Museum

 In Occitania, even sweets have their own museum: a visit to the Haribo Museum in Uzès will go down well all round.
 And while you are in Uzès, take a trip to Arpaillargues to visit the 1900 Museum with an unbelievable collection of objects that we all look at with they eyes of children.

-In Auch (Gers), the Jacobins Museum houses a surprising and impressive collection of Pre-Columbian art, the second most important collection in France, after the Quai Branly Museum in Paris
+In Auch in the Gers, discover the Museum of the Americas.
+This magnificent place holds a collection of sumptuous pre-Columbian art: it is the second in France, after the Quai Branly museum in Paris.